Win over stakeholders with a single view of change in weeks

 4.Change adoption

-The ultimate goal of creating a single view of change is to maximise change adoption across the board.
+The ultimate goal of creating a single view of change is to maximize change adoption across the board.
 An impacted stakeholder group is likely going to experience multiple changes.
 If there is a way to design a change adoption process that makes it easier for the stakeholders it will significantly increase the likelihood of achieving full change adoption.

-As a real example, at a major bank, the same group of stakeholders was asked by one project lead by the Product division to prepare for the end of life of a credit card.
+As a real example, at a major bank, the same group of stakeholders was asked by one project led by the Product division to prepare for the end of life of a credit card.
 They were asked to tell customers that this card will not only be sold after a certain date.
 On the other hand, another project led by Marketing was telling the same groups of stakeholders to sell more of this credit card to try and meet their quarterly target.
 Needless to say, this type of confusing message will not serve well to achieve any of the project change adoption targets.

 5. Risk in change

 Change risk management is an emerging discipline and growing in importance for Chief Risk Officers.
 This is particularly the case for financial services corporations.
-Risk in change is about how the organisation is managing the risks with undergoing the committed changes in a way that allows them to operate safely.
+Risk in change is about how the organisation manages the risks by undergoing the committed changes in a way that allows them to operate safely.
 A key challenge is the visibility of the various changes presented in a way that allows the business to visualise these changes to be able to see the associated risks.
 A single view of change can add significant value from a risk lens.

 If having a single view of change is so critical why is it that not more organisations have this?
 Here are some key reasons: